TyrelBaux/CSharp-Server-For-GMS/README.md

 CSharp-TCP-Server
 =================

-Special dedicated CSharp server source made for GameMaker: Studio users
+Special dedicated CSharp server source made for GameMaker: Studio users.
+Free to use, edit and distribute.